Malaysia Federal Route 1: History

 The Federal Route 1 is believed to be the nation's earliest public roadway constructed.
 Construction began in 1880 under the orders on the Sultan of Kedah at that time, Sultan Ahmad Tajuddin Mukarram Shah, connecting Alor Setar, Kedah to Songkhla, Thailand.
 Today, the road is also a part of the Phetkasem Road (Thailand Route 4), Routes 407 and 414 in Thailand.

 The road grew in importance as it connected most of the state capitals on the west coast (except Perlis and Malacca), and as a result, numerous towns grew along its path.
 The next phases were mostly constructed by the British colonial government as a means to provide an efficient transportation network to exploit the economic resources in Malaya.
 The second section being completed was Perai–Ipoh section, opened to traffic in 1897.
 In 1915, the Kuala Lumpur–Ipoh and Johor Bahru–Kulai sections were completed.
 In 1924, the Johor–Singapore Causeway was completed, connecting Johor Bahru to the island of Singapore.
 The next sections being completed were Butterworth–Alor Setar and Kulai–Yong Peng sections, both were opened to traffic in 1928.
 The entire roadway was finally concluded in 1939 after the completion of the final section connecting Yong Peng to Tampin in 1939.

-During the Second World War, the Federal Route 1 sustained heavy damages during the Malayan Campaign between the British army and the Imperial Japanese Army.
+During the Second World War, the Federal Route 1 sustained heavy damage during the Malayan Campaign between the British army and the Imperial Japanese Army.
 During the campaign, it was estimated that more than 100 bridges were blown by the Royal Engineers in order to stop the Japanese advances southwards.
 Among the most famous bridges being blown were the Sungai Kelamah Bridge (also known as the Gemencheh Bridge), Gemas Bridge and Buloh Kasap Bridge – all of them were located at the Federal Route 1 – as a result of the Battle of Gemas which had claimed the lives of more than 1,000 Imperial Japanese soldiers.
 After the Second World War ended, the FT1 road was restored and damaged bridges were rebuilt.

+Post-independence

-A lot of improvements were implemented towards the Federal Route 1 after the independence of Malaya in 1957 and the formation of Malaysia in 1963.
-Among the earliest improvements during the post-independent Malaya was the construction of the Merdeka Bridge at the Penang–Kedah state border.
+Numerous improvements were implemented on Federal Route 1 after the independence of Malaya in 1957 and the formation of Malaysia in 1963.
+Among the earliest improvements was the construction of the Merdeka Bridge at the Penang–Kedah state border.
 It was constructed to replace the old bridge that was destroyed in 1942 during the Second World War.
 The bridge assumed its name for being opened to motorists during the year of Malayan independence.